 Reimbursement is not allowed for combination testing of WES with intronic variants testing, regulatory variants testing, and/or mitochondrial genome testing, sometimes referred to as whole exome plus testing (e.g., Genomic Unity® Exome Plus Analysis).

-For all situations, whole genome sequencing is considered investigational.
+For all other situations not described above, WGS is considered investigational.

 Policy Guidelines

 Background